andersmmg/Arrow/readme.md

 ## Download

-These are downloads for the original version, NOT from this modified version.
-For now you'll need to run it from [the repo](https://github.com/mhgolkar/Arrow) instead.

 Arrow prebuilt executables are available to download from the archive of [releases].

-Following links are to the *latest*:
+Following links are to the *latest* stable releases:

 Linux X11 [x86 (32-bit)][linux-x11-x86-latest] | [x86_64 (64-bit)][linux-x11-x86-64-latest]